nnot09/XenoParse/README.md

 You can also add a "single" argument definition, which doesn't require an additional argument at all.
 Simply set the parameter "requiredExtraArgument" while passing the parameters to "AddAction" to false.

 ### Casts
-The first parameter of your callback (type of 'object') can be casted safely to 'XenoParse' The caller passes a this-reference of its own object to the sender parameter.
+The first parameter of your callback (type of 'object') can be casted safely to 'XenoParse'.
+The caller passes a this-reference of its own object to the sender parameter.

 ### Screenshot
 ![alt text](https://i.gyazo.com/b2c8464c7d871deb03094b1ce2f9fd70.png)